 MEFA, the Commonwealth's trusted authority on how to plan, save, and pay for college, has developed How to Pay for College: A Guide for High School Seniors and Families, a program designed to help college-bound students and their families navigate the college decision and payment process.
 The program offers live and on-demand webinars, and a variety of tools and resources to help families understand each financial aid offer and ultimately make a college decision that will work for their family.

 Find out more about this program at mefa.org/how-to-pay-for-college.

 MEFA is a state authority, not reliant on state or federal appropriations, established under Massachusetts General Laws, Chapter 15C.
-MEFA's mission, since its founding in 1982, has been to help Massachusetts students and families access and afford higher education and reach financial goals through education programs, tax-advantaged savings plans, low-cost loans, and expert guidance.
+MEFA's mission, since its founding in 1982, has been to help Massachusetts students and families access and afford higher education and reach financial goals through education programs, tax-advantaged savings plans, fixed-rate loans, and expert guidance.
 All of MEFA's work aligns with the ever-present goal to support the independence, growth, and success of Massachusetts students and families.
 Visit mefa.org to learn more or follow MEFA on Twitter @mefatweets, Facebook at mefaMA, LinkedIn and Instagram.